Uyuni 2026.03 Proxy Deployment

 Nextto continue.

-Please note that for SUSE Linux Enterprise Server 15 SP7, you are required to have a valid SUSE Linux Enterprise Server subscription and corresponding registration code, which you must provide on this screen.
-You will be required to enter the Uyuni Extension registration code below.
+Please note that for SUSE Linux Enterprise Server 15 SP7, you are required to have a valid SUSE Linux Enterprise Server subscription configured on the server.

 In the screen